Vatavuk/vatavuk.github.io/_posts/2019-07-15-hidden-dtos.markdown

 If the use case only uses ssn to verifies patient uniqueness...

-There are already a few solutions that are worth "checking".
-One approach is to use arbitrary data structure, such as JsonObject, instead of plain java dto to pass data around.
-In order to access data we animate it, expose it through an interface.
-The point is that if data is changed we don't need to update interfaces.
-The problem with this method is that JsonObject is still a dto and we can access it's internals nonetheless.

 We have also concept of printers, to let object print itself.